Olical/brainfucks/implementations/javascript/README.md

 This is the JavaScript reference implementation of my brainfuck interpreters.
+I encountered issues later on with async calls, so I added a dependency to maintain my sanity.
+This means you need to run `npm install` before you can use `brainfuck.js`.